Terms and conditions

 7.4.1 AusIMM Member Rate: You are a financial (paid) member of AusIMM.
-AusIMM membership fees are due by 1 January each year.
+AusIMM membership fees are due as per Your personal invoice.

 7.4.2 Student Registration: You are a student completing Your degree full-time at a tertiary institution.
 Proof of Your current enrolment and status as a full-time student must be submitted with Your registration form.
 All Delegates registering at the student rate will be listed as “student” along with Your institution on Your name badge and in the attendee list.

 7.4.3 Author/Co-Author/Speaker/Presenter: Abstracts and Papers selected by AusIMM: You have submitted abstracts and papers which have been selected by AusIMM and which may be used at the Event.